curif/telegram-to-trakt/README.md

 # Examples

 In the configuration example above, a Drama movie with a calification of 8/17000 (17000 votes that result in a calification of eight) will be selected.
-Instead, if the movie is a Sport Drama will be excluded .
+Instead, if the movie is a Sport Drama will be excluded.

-A Horror movie with a calification of 5.5/200 will be selected.
+An Horror movie with a calification of 5.5/200 will be selected.
 The same but animation horror will be excluded.
-Usefull if you like Horror movies but not the Animation genre.
+It's usefull if you like Horror movies but not the Animation genre.

 This configuration catches any movie with a calification 7/1000 or above.
 But exclude Shorts for example.

 # Trakt

-You must to give permissions to the application in order to access with your Trakt user.
+You should give permissions to the application in order to access with your Trakt user.
 Go to the the applications page in Trakt and create a new application, then grant access to obtain your `id` and `secret`.

 Goto https://trakt.tv/oauth/applications/new